Enter your ZIP code to learn about the CarePlus Medicare Advantage plans in your area, or call us at 1-855-605-6171; TTY: 711.

 CarePlus Health Plans

-Additional Information: CarePlus works with Change Healthcare to send ERAs to physicians/providers.
-Please work with your system vendor or billing service to enroll for ERA for CarePlus Health Plans.
-To enroll directly with Change Healthcare:
+Additional information: CarePlus works with Availity to send ERAs to physicians/providers.
+Please work with your system vendor or billing service to enroll in ERA for CarePlus Health Plans.
+To enroll directly with Availity:

-If unable to submit facility claims electronically, physicians/providers can submit them on a properly completed UB-04/CMS 1450 form within the time frame specified in their contracts.
+If unable to submit facility claims electronically in 837I file format, providers can submit them on a properly completed UB-04/CMS 1450 form within the time frame specified in their contracts.

-If all electronic data interchange (EDI) methods have failed, and the provider has already contacted his or her CarePlus provider services executive for assistance, then the paper claim submission and claim-related correspondence should be mailed to the following address:
+If all electronic data interchange (EDI) methods fail, and you’ve already contacted your provider services executive for assistance, mail the paper claim submission and claim-related correspondence to the following address: